Content Planning

 2

-Find the white space in your industry's LinkedIn conversation
+How do you find white space in your industry's LinkedIn conversation?

-Every industry has topics that multiple thought leaders cover and topics that audiences search for but nobody owns.
-This prompt maps both, showing where the client can claim territory that others have left open.
+What topics are underserved in your executive's industry on LinkedIn?
+Every field has topics that multiple voices cover and topics that audiences search for but nobody owns.
+This prompt maps both: it identifies owned territories, contested territories, and open territories where the executive can claim a lane that others have left open.

 Prompt